+Signs of Leaky Gut Syndrome: Diagnosing and Treating your Leaky Gut.
 Do you suffer from unexplainable symptoms that span from acne and anxiety, to bloating and diarrhea?
-A leaky gut could be the culprit.
+However, a leaky gut could be the culprit.

 What does your gut do?